backstage/backstage/docs/features/techdocs/cli.md

                                   in techdocs_metadata.json.
   --omitTechdocsCoreMkdocsPlugin  An option to disable automatic addition of techdocs-core plugin to the mkdocs.yaml files.
                                   Defaults to false, which means that the techdocs-core plugin is always added to the mkdocs file.
+  --legacyCopyReadmeMdToIndexMd   Attempt to ensure an index.md exists falling back to using <docs-dir>/README.md or README.md
-  -v --verbose                    Enable verbose output. (default: false) -h, --help                      display help for command
+                                  in case a default <docs-dir>/index.md is not provided. (default: false) -v --verbose                    Enable verbose output. (default: false) -h, --help                      display help for command
 ```